Learning objectives:

 It’s important to work using a column grid, even when we’re designing for mobile.
 Doing this means that we make positive decisions about spacing and layout—for example, the amount of space we leave between elements and the edge of the screen.

 In Figma, it’s super easy to add a column grid.
-With the Frame selected, simply click the “+” icon in the Inspector under where it says “Layout Grid”.
+Select the Frame by clicking on it in the Layers panel or on the Canvas, and then hit the “+” icon in the Properties panel under where it says “Layout grid”.

 3. Add the name of your app